jlesage/docker-baseimage/README.md

 ### Log Monitor

-This baseimage include a simple log monitor.
+The baseimage include a simple log monitor.
 This monitor allows sending notification(s) when a particular message is detected in a log or status file.

 This system has two main components: notification definitions and notifications